anwaldt/SC_Spat/README.md

 toolboxes, allowing an easy customization of rendering servers.

-### Binaural
+## SuperCollider

-The binaural part is based on the SC-HOA library:
+The HOA part and the binaural rendering are also based on the SC-HOA library.
+Using the SC-HOA library requires the SC3-Plugins:

 https://github.com/florian-grond/SC-HOA

-### HOA

-The HOA part is also based on the SC-HOA library.
-Using the SC-HOA library requires the SC3-Plugins.

-### ADT
+## ADT

 Building custom decoders depends on the
 [Ambisonic Decoder Toolbox](https://bitbucket.org/ambidecodertoolbox/adt/src/master/), using Faust and Octave.